Maercoli/Heroku-App-Visualization-for-Real-Estate-Market-and-Covid-19/README.md

 -	Monica Lin
 -	Emilia Lubanska – Oledzka

-Proposal
+Proposal:
 We will continue leveraging the data that we used during the ETL project regarding the progression of COVID-19 cases and its impact on real state market indicators.
-Our initial goal is to create sample visualizations:
+Our initial goal is to create:

-## Sample Visualizations
+ Sample Visualizations
 ![Covid by month](actualApp/assets/img/bar_graph.gif)
 ![Covid by month and City](actualApp/assets/img/map.gif)